rishabhkumarmandal-ai/Nostril-Device/README.md

 ## 🙌 Acknowledgments

 This project is part of a holistic wellness and breath-control automation initiative.
-Built with ❤️ by [Your Name / Team].
+Built with